labmlai/annotated_deep_learning_paper_implementations/labml_nn/normalization/batch_norm/readme.md

-The second simplification is to use estimates of mean $\mathbb{E}[x^{(k)}]$ and variance $Var[x^{(k)}]$ from the mini-batch for normalization; instead of calculating the mean and variance across whole dataset.
+The second simplification is to use estimates of mean $\mathbb{E}[x^{(k)}]$ and variance $Var[x^{(k)}]$ from the mini-batch for normalization; instead of calculating the mean and variance across the whole dataset.

 Normalizing each feature to zero mean and unit variance could affect what the layer can represent.